KeroseneSlickback/portfolio/README.md

 ### Features

 - NextJS has amazing scalability with it's intergrating routing and combined API handling which will allow my portfolio to expand and evolve.
-- Style-Components offers the ability for diverse theming and great flexibility in usable styled components across the entire app.
+- Styled-Components offers the ability for diverse theming and great flexibility in usable styled components across the entire app.

 ### Challenges Faced